gideonmay/training-displat/README.md

 This repository is versioned together with the [Zephyr main tree][zephyr].
 This means that every time that Zephyr is tagged, this repository is tagged as well with the same version number, and the [manifest](west.yml) entry for `zephyr` will point to the corresponding Zephyr tag.
-For example, `example-application` v2.6.0 will point to Zephyr v2.6.0.
+For example, `training-display` v2.6.0 will point to Zephyr v2.6.0.
 Note that the `main` branch will always point to the development branch of Zephyr, also `main`.